lanl/metconsin/docs/source/tutorial.rst

 .. warning::

-    It is not uncommon for metabolite names to contain commas (,) so comma-separated files should be avoided.
+    It is not uncommon for metabolite names to contain commas, so comma-separated files should be avoided.

 It is simple to import the growth media using pandas and convert to a dictionary: